kswoll/WootzJs/README.md

 The design is focused on facilitating [single-page applications](http://en.wikipedia.org/wiki/Single-page_application).
 While it is possible to build standard web sites where each URL resolves to a different page, you will be fighting WootzJs in order to achieve this.
 The goal is to produce a single `.js` file for the entire site (or at least for every "sub site").
 To a large extent, it is far simpler to bind HTML elements to your C# code than vice-versa.
 That being said, any metaphor is workable.

+WootzJs also includes a web framework, `WootzJs.Mvc` for creating single-page applications.
+It leverages the HTML 5 history API to create an MVC framework with routing, controllers, models, and views.
+The views are generated programmatically via C#, in a style similar to Google Web Toolkit.
+The MVC portion looks substantively similar to what you'd expect coming from ASP.NET/MVC.

 * [Getting Started](https://github.com/kswoll/WootzJs/wiki/Getting-Started)
     A series of guides starting with writing a "Hello World" app.
 * [Interacting with the Browser](https://github.com/kswoll/WootzJs/wiki/Interacting-With-the-Browser)